-Minimise the closed look of your kitchen by installing open upper shelves than the bulky built-in upper cabinets.
+Minimise the closed look of your kitchen by installing open shelves over the bulky built-in upper cabinets.
 If you want to pursue wall-mounted shelves, go for variations with transparent doors.
-To keep the clutter from sight, try translucent door cabinets.
+To keep the clutter out of sight, try translucent door cabinets.

-Another uncommon and interesting small kitchen space organisation idea is converting your backsplash into a striking utensil rack.
-Create a do-it-yourself utensil rack backsplash with a stainless steel small holed panel.
-Paint the board with gloss paint and add some hooks where you hang your lightweight utensils.
+Another uncommon and interesting idea for organising small kitchen spaces is converting your backsplash into a striking utensil rack.
+Create a do-it-yourself utensil rack backsplash with a stainless steel, small-holed panel.
+Paint the board with gloss paint and add some hooks where you will hang your lightweight utensils.
 Bright colours are champions in creating a simple yet cheerful space.

 25. Lighting Makes the Difference

-From simple fixtures, pendant lightings, LEDs to the more detailed geometric lights and mini chandeliers, you can always come up with amazing choices to brighten up your kitchen.
+From simple fixtures, pendant lighting, and LEDs to more detailed geometric lights and mini chandeliers, there are endless options to brighten up your kitchen.

 Be familiar with the three major types of lighting to find the pieces that you want to incorporate into your kitchen:

-Task lighting includes the lights that are located to specific areas in your kitchen that the ambient light cannot reach.
-An example of a task light are the under the cabinet lights.
+Task lighting refers to lights that are placed in areas of your kitchen where ambient light cannot reach.
+Under-cabinet lights are an example of a task light.

 Enhance your favourite kitchen areas and elements with accent lighting.
 These are the pendants or decorative wall fixtures that add to the charm of your space.